-In the Financial Year, only one TIP Shareholders' Meeting was held, on April 29, 2021.
-At this meeting, the proposals for motions to be passed in relation to the various items on the Agenda were received from TIP's Board of Directors, except for the item on the Agenda under which the shareholders, within the terms and according to the procedures laid down by law and the By-Laws, deposited the slates of candidates for the appointment of the Board of Directors.
+In the Financial Year, only one TIP Shareholders' Meeting was held, on April 28, 2022.
+At this meeting, the proposals for resolution to be approved in relation to the various items on the Agenda were received from TIP's Board of Directors, except for the item on the Agenda under which the shareholders, within the terms and according to the procedures laid down by law and the By-Laws, deposited the slates of candidates for the appointment of the Board of Directors.

 The Issuer applies Shareholders' Meeting regulations which govern the functioning of the Ordinary and Extraordinary Shareholders' Meetings and guarantee the right of each shareholder to speak on arguments under discussion ("Shareholders' Meeting Regulation").
-In general, the Shareholder Meeting Regulations concern: (i) the constitution of the Shareholders' Meeting; (ii) the discussion of the items on the Agenda; and (iii) voting.
-In particular, in accordance with Article 19 of the Shareholders' Meeting Regulations all legitimate attendees of the Shareholders' Meeting may take the floor through raising of the hand.
+In general, the Shareholders' Meeting Regulation concerns: (i) the constitution of the Shareholders' Meeting; (ii) the discussion of the items on the Agenda; and (iii) voting.
+In particular, in accordance with Article 19 of the Shareholders' Meeting Regulation all legitimate attendees of the Shareholders' Meeting may take the floor through raising of the hand.
 For the purposes of the widest participation in the discussions and having regard to the subject matter and importance of the arguments on the Agenda, each intervention may have a maximum duration of 15 (fifteen) minutes, or a lower time period established from time to time by the Chairperson of the Shareholders' Meeting as permitted by Article 19 of the Shareholders' Meeting Regulation.
-The Shareholder Meeting Regulations may be found in the Corporate Governance/Shareholders' Meetings/Shareholders' Meeting Regulations section of TIP's website.
+The Shareholder Meeting Regulation may be found in the Corporate Governance/Shareholders' Meetings/Shareholders' Meeting Regulation section of TIP's website.

-During the year the Directors were always present at the Shareholders' Meetings with a minimum of two Directors out of a total of nine and, on each occasion, they prepared in advance an illustrative report and subsequently reported to the Shareholders' Meeting in relation to the matters on the Agenda, providing replies to questions during the Shareholders' Meetings, in order to provide the shareholders with adequate information on the necessary elements in order to be able to assume decisions concerning the meeting.
+During the Year the directors were always present at the Shareholders' Meetings with a minimum of 2 (two) directors and, on each occasion, they prepared in advance an illustrative report and subsequently reported to the Shareholders' Meeting in relation to the matters on the Agenda, providing replies to questions during the Shareholders' Meetings, in order to provide the shareholders with adequate information on the necessary elements in order to be able to assume decisions concerning the meeting.

-The Report and Remuneration Report provide information annually to TIP Shareholders on the manner in which Board Committee functions are exercised.
-In light of the above, it was not necessary for the Chairperson (or any other member) of the Board Committees to report to the Shareholders at the Shareholders' Meeting on the activities carried out by the Committees during the year.
+The Remuneration Report provides information annually to TIP Shareholders on the manner in which Board Committee functions are exercised.
+In light of the above, it was not necessary for the Chairperson (or any other member) of the Board Committees to report to the Shareholders at the Shareholders' Meeting on the activities carried out by the Committees during the Year.

-Lastly, we note that during the Financial Year, the Board of Directors did not submit any proposals to the Shareholders' Meeting on:
+Lastly, we note that during the Year, the Board of Directors did not submit any proposals to the Shareholders' Meeting on:

-- the choice and characteristics of the corporate model; - the size, composition and appointment of the Board and the term of office of its members; - the allocation of administrative and property rights; - the percentages established for the exercise of the measures implemented to protect minorities.
+- the choice and characteristics of the corporate model; - the size, composition and appointment of the Board and the term of office of its members; - the allocation of administrative and economics rights; - the percentages established for the exercise of the measures implemented to protect minorities.